Cash trickles back to emerging markets, faces growth challenge

 "There is always the potential for downside but we are in a historically cheap zone."

-Emerging equities, at one point down almost 10 percent on the year, are now trading near flat.
+Emerging equities, at one point down almost 10 percent on the year, are now trading near flat .MSCIEF.
 Year-to-date returns on dollar bonds issued by developing countries, at 3.5 percent, are higher than U.S. Treasuries.

 CONTRAST